 - o A PIM-NG domain can contain up to 25 C-RP Mesh-Groups.
-With each group containing up to 10 C-RPs. - o A Mesh-Group priority value between [0-255] MUST be defined on each C-RP that is going to be a member of a Mesh-Group.
+With each group containing up to 10 C-RPs. - A Mesh-Group priority value between [0-255] MUST be defined on each C-RP that is going to be a member of a Mesh-Group.
 This priority is different from the priority that had been used at the time of choosing backup or SC-RP and defaults to 100.
-The higher the better. - o The C-RP with the highest priority in the Mesh-Group will become the active C-RP and better to say the speaker on behalf of the Mesh-Group.to do so an election MUST be held between members of the Mesh-Group: - 1.
-Each C-RP introduces itself to its peers by sending a multicast introduction to the destination address 239.0.1.189, which contains its GROUP number, and the priority that will be used in the election process.
+The higher the better. - o The C-RP with the highest priority in the Mesh-Group will become the active C-RP and better to say the speaker on behalf of the Mesh-Group.to do so an election MUST be held between members of the Mesh-Group : - Each C-RP introduces itself to its peers by sending a multicast introduction to the destination address 239.0.1.189, which contains its GROUP number, and the priority that will be used in the election process. - 2.
+Each C-RP receiving such introduction message will compare the priority in the received message with its own priority and puts an entry in its PEER-MAPPING-

-- 2. Each C-RP receiving such introduction message will compare the priority in the received message with its own priority and puts an entry in its PEER-MAPPING-TABLE for that peer with the status of either active or standby. - 3.
-If the priority associated with a peer in a received introduction is lower than the priority set on the C-RP, then that peer will get the status of standby, and if the associated priority of a peer is higher, that peer gets an active status. - 4.
-At the end of this election process, each C-RP knows the active C-RP. - o The active C-RP in a Mesh-Group is responsible for interacting with the closest C-MAPPER and exchanging the A-MULTICAST MAPPING TABLE which contains any sources that registers with any members of the C-RP Mesh-Group. - o If the current active C-RP dies and doesn't have any SC-RP, the next C-RP with the highest priority takes its place immediately. - o Each member of the Mesh-Group MUST inform all the other members about any changes that occurs.
-So for instance, if we have 10 members in a Mesh-Group and C-RP1 receives information regarding a new source from C-R2, it MUST NOT forward it to other members due to the fact that it has been informed to other members by C-RP2. - o A C-RP can be a member of different Mesh-Groups, but such an implementation is not advised. - o The above can be done by initiating command lines such as the bellow command lines on each C-RP:
+TABLE for that peer with the status of either active or standby.

+- 3. If the priority associated with a peer in a received introduction is lower than the priority set on the C-RP, then that peer will get the status of standby, and if the associated priority of a peer is higher, that peer gets an active status. - 4.
+At the end of this election process, each C-RP knows the active C-RP. - It is advised by PIM-NG specifications that a mechanism be implemented and used through configuration, that each member of a Mesh-Group becomes aware about the number of members within a Mesh-Group. - The active C-RP in a Mesh-Group is responsible for interacting with the closest C-MAPPER and exchanging the AMMT which contains any sources that registers with any members of the C-RP Mesh-Group. - If the current active C-RP dies and doesn't have any SC-RP, the next C-RP with the highest priority takes its place immediately. - o Each member of the Mesh-Group MUST inform all the other members about any changes that occurs.
+So for instance, if we have 10 members in a Mesh-Group and C-RP1 receives information regarding a new source from C-RP2, it MUST NOT forward it to other members due to the fact that it has been informed to other members by C-RP2. - o A C-RP can be a member of different Mesh-Groups, but such an implementation is not advised. - o The above can be done by initiating command lines such as the bellow command lines on each C-RP :

+<#IP PIM-NG RP-MESH GROUP [1-25]>

-<#IP PIM-NG RP-MESH GROUP [1-30]>
+<#IP PIM-NG RP-MESH GROUP MEM-COUNT [1-10]>

 <#IP PIM-NG MESH-PEER GROUP [1-255]>

 <#IP PIM-NG MESH-PRIORITY [0-255]>

-PIM-NG specifications dictates that, such a command MUST indicate the use of C-RP Mesh-Group, Mesh-Group that a C-RP is a member of, Group number of all the members of Mesh-

-Group that the C-RP is supposed to become peer with and finally the priority of the Current C-RP in the Mesh-Group.
+PIM-NG specifications dictates that, such a command MUST indicate the use of C-RP Mesh-Group, total number of members in the Mesh-Group, Mesh-Group that a C-RP is a member of, Group number of all the members of Mesh-Group that the C-RP is supposed to become peer with and finally the priority of the Current C-RP in the Mesh-Group.